-- A new heavy freight dock on a 2.5-acre site near the airport, just to the south of the existing ferry berth to provide heavy freight access to Gravina Island for highway loads that cannot be accommodated by the shuttle ferry (see Figure 2.13).
+- A new heavy freight dock mooring facility on a 2.5-acre site near the airport, just to the south of the existing airport ferry layup berth dock to provide heavy freight access to Gravina Island for highway loads that cannot be accommodated by the shuttle ferry (see Figure 2.13).
 This facility would be capable of landing vessels and barges carrying large loads such as construction equipment and materials, transit mixers, fuel tankers, and fire trucks.
-The dock would also be capable of accommodating AMHS-class vessels.
-Dock facilities that can accommodate the large loads are currently available on Revillagigedo Island. - Reconstruction of the existing airport ferry transfer bridges and ramps to meet current design standards.
+The dock heavy freight mooring facility would also be capable of accommodating AMHS-class vessels needing temporary layup.
+Dock facilities that can accommodate the large loads are currently available on the Revillagigedo Island side of Tongass Narrows. - Reconstruction of the existing airport ferry transfer bridges and ramps to meet current design standards (see Figures 2.14 and 2.15).
 These facilities are inspected regularly by DOT&PF and would need to be replaced twice during the 75-year lifecycle. - Upgrades and improvements to all sidewalks and wheelchair ramps associated with the airport ferry facilities to meet applicable standards. - Construction of new and maintenance of existing toll facilities.
 Toll collection would continue at the existing rate for all ferry routes and toll revenue would be used to offset the costs of operation and maintenance of the ferry system.
-The cost estimates assume annual revenue of \$1.5 million per year from ferry tolls. - Replacement of the existing ferry layup dock and transfer bridge40 to support layup and maintenance of the airport ferry system (see Figure 2.3).
+The cost estimates assume annual revenue of \$1.5 million per year from ferry tolls. - Replacement of the existing ferry layup dock and transfer bridge22 to support layup and maintenance of the airport ferry system (see Figure 2.123).